 Adding an Indicator

 To add a custom indicator to the project, follow these guidelines.
-Every custom indicator must extend the BaseIndicator class and adhere to the specified directory and file structure.
+Every custom indicator must extend the BaseIndicator

 Directory Structure

-1. Add your custom indicator class to the custom_modules/indicators/ directory:
+Add your custom indicator class to the

-2. Implement your indicator class in a Python file named after your indicator.
+Implement your indicator class in a Python file named after your indicator.

 Implementing a Custom Indicator